christiaantheunisse/Foresee-the-Unseen-ROS/README.md

 This code package implements the Foresee the Unseen algorithm and contains a few nodes, which are all related to the algorithm or testing of it:

 - `fov_node.py`: This node constructs the field of view (FOV) used in the algorithm.
 It receives the `LaserScan` messages from the Lidar sensor and outputs a `StampedPolygon` describing the FOV.
-The procedure is further described in the [thesis paper]().
+The procedure is further described in the [paper](media/paper.pdf).
 - `planner_node.py`: The most important node that connects the code from the algorithm to the ROS part.
 Initially the goal was to also setup a simple simulation, so the code for the algorithm (in the folder `lib`) does import any ROS packages.
 - `obstacle_trajectories.py`: This node publishes the trajectories for all the obstacle cars used in the experiments, both simulated and real cars.
 - `logging_node.py`/`topics_to_disk_node.py`: Are basically the same and can subscribe to multiple topics and write the messages to disk.